Kableado/FileSync/README.md

 There is a GNU Make compatible Makefile usable on Linux and MingGW.

     make

-A Visual Studio 2015 solution is also provided under `VisualStudio` subdirectory.

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`